New functional materials

 Copper paste for through-holes: CP-700

 Copper through-holes can be formed simply by screen printing copper paste onto a pre-drilled substrate laminated with copper foil, which is then heat-cured.
 Compared with conventional plated through-holes, this process uses simpler manufacturing facilities, costs less, and suffers from none of the migration problems that can occur with silver through-holes.
-The resulting through-holes provide stability, low resistance, and superior printing properties.

 Conductive silver paste as an alternative tin plated to electrode: ST-200